binerogroup/documentation/_sources/dns.rst.txt

 .. tip::

-   By our premium anycast DNS service you can lower the response time of DNS queries to your DNS zones from all around the world.
+   By using our premium anycast DNS service you can lower the response time of DNS queries to your DNS zones from all around the world.
 Contact our support to get started.

 Create a zone